Indo-Fijians: Developments since 1945

 A post-war effort by European members of the Legislative Council to repatriate ethnic South Asians to modern-day India, starting with sixteen-year-old males and fourteen-year-old females, was not successful, but reflected the tensions between Fiji's ethnic communities.

-Differences between ethnic Fijians and Indo-Fijians complicated preparations for Fiji independence, which the United Kingdom granted in 1970, and have continued to define Fiji politics since.
+Differences between ethnic Fijians and Indo-Fijians complicated preparations for Fiji's independence, which the United Kingdom granted in 1970, and have continued to define Fiji politics since.
 Prior to independence, Indo-Fijians sought a common electoral roll, based on the principle of "one man, one vote."
 Ethnic Fijian leaders opposed this, believing that it would favour urban voters who were mostly Indo-Fijian; they sought a communal franchise instead, with different ethnic groups voting on separate electoral rolls.
 At a specially convened conference in London in April 1970, a compromise was worked out, under which parliamentary seats would be allocated by ethnicity, with ethnic Fijians and Indo-Fijians represented equally.
 In the House of Representatives, each ethnic group was allocated 22 seats, with 12 representing Communal constituencies (elected by voters registered as members of their particular ethnic group) and a further 10 representing National constituencies (distributed by ethnicity but elected by universal suffrage.
 A further 8 seats were reserved for ethnic minorities, 3 from "communal" and 5 from "national" constituencies.

 In 1987, shortly after a coalition government was formed that represented both communities, two military coups were staged by low-ranking Fijian officers that aimed at sidelining the Indo-Fijian community in politics.